Eyosi1532/Portfolio-cs416P/notebook.md

 #### 2. Difital Filtering
 - Finite Impulse Response(FIR) filters can be used here, where the output is calculated using a weighted sum of previous samples with filter coefficients that act as a low-pass filter.

+## Expirment: FIR_lowpass_filter.py
+- This week I implemented a python program called FIR_lowpass_filter.py
+- Design and implement a simple FIR lowpass filter to process audio signals.
+The filter should reduce high-frequency noise while maintaining the integrity of low-frequency components.
+#### Implementation:
+   - I used Python and the `scipy.io.wavfile` library to read and write WAV files.
+   - I implemented the filter using a loop that applies the averaging formula to each sample.
+   - I used the `sounddevice` library to play back the filtered audio and `matplotlib` to visualize the effects of the filter.
+#### Results:
+   - The filter successfully reduced high-frequency noise, resulting in a smoother, less sharp audio signal.
+   - I plotted the first 1000 samples of both the original and filtered signals for visual comparison, which showed a noticeable smoothing effect on the filtered signal.

 # week5: Audio Effects and Processing
 ## Overview of Audio Effects